TritonDataCenter/manta/docs/operator-guide/architecture.md

 right shard and then proxy the request to one of the Moray instances operating that shard.

+### Buckets-mdplacement

+Buckets-mdplacement performs the same sharding function as electric-moray for buckets objects.
+But unlike electric-moray, it is not on the data path of service requests.
+The hash ring information is cached in buckets-api upon service startup.

 ## The front door

-The front door consists of "loadbalancer" and "webapi" zones.
+The front door consists of "loadbalancer", "webapi" and "buckets-api" zones.

-"loadbalancer" zones actually run both stud (for SSL termination) and haproxy (for load balancing across the available "webapi" instances).  "haproxy" is managed by a component called "muppet" that uses the DNS-based service discovery mechanism to keep haproxy's list of backends up-to-date.
+"loadbalancer" zones run haproxy for both SSL termination and load balancing across the available "webapi" and "buckets-api" instances.  "haproxy" is managed by a component called "muppet" that uses the DNS-based service discovery mechanism to keep haproxy's list of backends up-to-date.